 - Be Careful What You Wish For: Ken's "The Reason You Suck" Speech to Buffy.
 He ridiculing her for running away from Sunnydale and her old identity trying to disappear.
 "Congratulations.
 You got your wish."

 - In the foundry, Buffy climbs hand-over-hands up a rope chain to escape the mob of guards.

 - The giant spiked gate which closes on Ken.
 Yeeowch.

 - Between My Legs: Willow the Vampire Slayer.

 - The Big Damn Kiss: The gag from "What's My Line" of swelling music when Cordelia and Xander kiss is repeated.

 - Joyce answering her doorbell expectantly.
 She's afraid to leave the house in case Buffy calls or shows up.

-- Breaking Speech: As Buffy and Lily are stewing in a cell, Ken drops by to gloat through the prison bars.
+- Break Them by Talking: As Buffy and Lily are stewing in a cell, Ken drops by to gloat through the prison bars.
 He taunts Lily about her boyfriend's suffering, then turns his attention to Buffy, ridiculing her for running away from her old identity—to disappear.
 "Congratulations.
 You got your wish."

 - Brutal Honesty: As Buffy is rifling through some files, the nefarious doctor enters and demands to know what she's doing.
 Buffy: "Breaking into your office and going through your private files."
 Hee.